-"Green" strategies that can result in more efficient use of parking facilities and provide other benefits, including reduced congestion and pollution, improved transportation choices, more efficient land-use, and improved streetscape aesthetics.
+"Green" strategies can result in more efficient and environmentally sensitive uses of parking resources and provide other benefits, including reduced congestion and pollution, improved transportation choices, more efficient land-use, and improved streetscape aesthetics.

 4.0 Existing Conditions

 The Study Area for Jackson's Downtown Parking Management Plan is shown in Figure 2.
 This Section summarizes the results and findings of the data collection effort completed in August 2018.
 A more detailed analysis of Existing Conditions is included in Appendix A: Existing Conditions Report.